colligant/colligant.github.io/content/review-fy-2024.md

   my ssh alias so if the node is down I don't get rejected?)
 - Develop a data management plan for production LPJ simulations.
 Right now, everything is sitting in a directory on the cluster with timestamps.
 I'd like to formalize the process of running production simulations.
+- I looked back at a timeline that I created in February of this year.
+It was quite ambitious and as a result some things _didn't even get touched_.
+For example, I was certain that I could do GCP, ML based downscaling and deployment, on demand NBP and CH4 simulations, and write a website for a methane newsletter.
+Of course, my taskload varied with ICOS, VICC, writing a paper, and the fact that some of my work depended on outside timelines.
+Still, my goal for this year is to write more realistic timelines.

 *Aspirations*